wesm/feather/cpp/README.md

 ## Feather core C++ library

+Feather is a binary columnar serialization for data frames.
+It is designed to read and write data frames as efficiently as possible, and is designed to work across multiple languages.
+The initial version of feather comes with two bindings, for python and for R.

+Feather is a relative of [Apache Arrow](https://arrow.apache.org).
+EXPLAIN DIFFERENCES BETWEEN ARROW AND FEATHER HERE.

+Feather currently supports the following column types:

+* A wide range of numeric types (int8, int16, int32, int64, uint8, uint16,
+  uint32, uint64, float, double).
+* Logical/boolean values.
+* UTF-8 encoded strings.
+* Dates, times, and timestamps.
+* Factors/categorical variables with fixed set of possible values.
+* Arbitrary binary data.

+All column types support missing/null values.

 ## Build and install

 `libfeather` is mainly designed for linking with some other application, like a